faridrashidi/scphylo-tools/docs/source/api_reference.rst

 Tools (tl)
 ^^^^^^^^^^
-This module offers a high-level API to compute the conflict-free solution and calculating the probability of mutations seeding particular cells.
+This module provides a high-level API to compute conflict-free solutions and calculate the probability of mutations seeding particular cells.

 .. module:: scphylo.tl
 .. currentmodule:: scphylo